Treadmill Walking Plan Helps You Achieve Your Workout Goals

 • As you step forward lift your toes and plant the heel of your lead foot.

 • Roll through the entire foot and push off with your toes, lifting your heel high.
-Walers should hit squarely on the heels with toes lifted high.
-That allows your ankle to move through its complete range of motion, from the heel landing in front of you at the beginning of the stride to the big toe pushing off behind you at the end of it.
+Walkers should hit squarely on the heels, with toes lifted high.
+That allows your ankle to move through its complete range of motion, from the heel landing in front of you at the beginning of the stride, to the big toe pushing off behind you at the end of it.
 The toes and foot of the leg behind you at the end of the stride offers major propulsion as you pick up speed.

 • Avoid over-striding and bouncing